DanejSakshi13/Fundamentals-Of-Data-Structures/README.md

 Write C++ program with functions-
 a) To print original string followed by reversed string using stack
 b) To check whether given string is palindrome or not

+Assignment 10 :
+Implement C++ program for expression conversion as infix to postfix and its evaluation using stack based on given conditions:
+1. Operands and operator, both must be single character.
+2. Input Postfix expression must be in a desired format.
+Only +,-,*,/ operators are expected.